 This can be a grey area, so if your car insurance claim has been rejected because you left the keys in the car, read through this guidance from The Financial Ombudsmen.
 This explains if/when your insurer should still pay up even if you’ve left your keys in the ignition.

-6) Remember to renew your MOT and tax
+6) Remember to renew your MOT

 - Check if you have a valid MOT for your vehicle here.
 Before you start, you’ll need your vehicle make and registration, so make sure these are close to hand.

 - Sign up for free text or email reminders that your MOT is due.
 Before you start, you’ll need to have an email address or mobile phone.
 You’ll also need your vehicle’s registration number, so make sure you have those handy.

 - Check if your car is currently taxed.
 You’ll need your car registration number to do this.